|

 @oneoaq

-Use this style when your reception begins outdoors and you want the welcome sign to double as décor, not just information.
+Use this approach when you want the welcome sign to do double duty as décor, especially for outdoor receptions where you’re working with a blank slate.

 @mallyscrafts